RPC, Inc. (NYSE:RES) Major Shareholder Lor Inc Sells 75,000 Shares

-RPC, Inc. (NYSE:RES) major shareholder Lor Inc sold 75,000 shares of the firm’s stock in a transaction that occurred on Monday, November 8th.
-The shares were sold at an average price of $5.46, for a total transaction of $409,500.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Large shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.
+RPC, Inc. (NYSE:RES) major shareholder Lor Inc sold 75,000 shares of RPC stock in a transaction that occurred on Monday, November 15th.
+The shares were sold at an average price of $4.99, for a total transaction of $374,250.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Large shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Lor Inc also recently made the following trade(s):